rossana87/Project_4/README.md

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683805440/Project%204/project-4-readme-google-docs-2_k5vw1a.png)

 However, before creating the wireframe, I created the different relationships in a diagram.
-This shows the Cali schema, which are the classes and here we have all the information related to one class.
+This shows the Cali model, which are the classes and here we have all the information related to one class.
 This has a one to many relationship with the booking as one Cali class can have many bookings.

 The Instructor model has only the name of the instructor and the profile picture and this schema has a one to many relationship with the Cali model because one instructor can do many classes.

-Then, the User model has one to many relationship with the booking model because one user can make many bookings and same for the Booking model.
+Then, the User model has a one to many relationship with the booking model because one user can make many bookings and same for the Booking model.

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683805449/Project%204/project-4-readme-google-docs-3_mht8xj.png)

-Finally, in Trello I kept track of what I was doing:
+In Trello I kept track of what I was doing:

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683805454/Project%204/project-4-readme-google-docs-4_rf2imh.png)